nashville-software-school/aws-deployment-instructions/README.md

 From your application's home directory, run ```eb create```.
 This will generate a new Elastic Beanstalk environment and deploy your application to it.

 1. Choose an environment name or allow the default value.
-2. Enter a value for the prefix of your application's DNS canonical name or allow the default value.
+2. Enter a value for the prefix of your application's [DNS Canonical Name record](https://en.wikipedia.org/wiki/CNAME_record) or allow the default value.
 3. Select an `application` load balancer.
 4. Choose `n` for [Spot Fleet requests](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html).
 Since you are deploying a light application on the free tier, you do not need to worry about this configuration option.